segmentio/segment-docs/src/connections/destinations/catalog/topsort/index.md

 ### Identify

-Topsort strongly recommends that you identify your logged-in users using Segment's [Identify method](/docs/connections/spec/identify/) and that you hash the user ID before sending it to Topsort.
+Topsort recommends that you identify your logged-in users using Segment's [Identify method](/docs/connections/spec/identify/) and that you hash the user ID before sending it to Topsort.

 Please find an example Identify call below: